 shops , pubs and cafe's two schools and a small industrial area.
 It is surrounded by farmland and small hills .
-To the north is the Mendip and Polden hills , and to the west are the Blackdown hills and on a clear day you can see Dunckery beacon on Exmoor..
+To the north and north west are the Quantock, Mendip and Polden hills , and to the west are the Blackdown hills and on a clear day you can see Exmoor..

 As well as the old buildings in the town there are a couple of interesting houses nearby, one is Barrington Court which is an Elizabethan manor house once owed by the Lyle family, and was the first house to be owned by the National Trust who aquired in 1907.
-The second interesting house is Dillington House which was once the country estate of Lord North the Prime Minister in the government of George III,when he married Anne Speke, he was the Prime Minister who lost the American colonies.
+The second interesting house is Dillington House which was once the country estate of Lord North the Prime Minister in the government of George

+III,when he married Anne Speke, he was the Prime Minister who lost the American colonies.
 Also to the north is Sedgemoor and Athelney where King Alfred burnt the cakes, and